 As a composer, he recently completed an affiliated fellowship at the American Academy of Rome (2022) where he wrote a new song cycle for collaborators in Italy.
 In 2016 he was awarded a Fulbright to Italy to compose a new vocal chamber work setting Gabriele D’Annuzio’s famous poem, “La Pioggia nel Pineto.”
 The work was released in 2018 on the award-winning album Un D’Annunzio Nuovo, which can be found on all major music distribution sites (Spotify, Amazon, iTunes, etc.).
 To build the work, he recorded the natural sounds of the Italian countryside – where D’Annunzio wrote the poem over 100 years ago – and put them into a background canvas for the vocal chamber piece.
 The sounds of the environment in the poem (e.g. cicadas, waves, rain, birds, frogs, etc.), presented both naturally and manipulated through computer software, create the sonic landscape for the performers.
 His music has been recognized by The American Prize in music composition and he has won three Global Music Awards.
-His music is found on the labels Wide Classique, ERMmedia, and Navona, and has been published with BRS Music.
+His music is available on the labels Wide Classique, ERMmedia, DaVinci, and Navona, and has published with BRS Music.
 His works have been commissioned, performed, televised, and recorded in the United States and in Europe.

-As Associate Director for Undergraduate Studies at UTK, he is actively involved in updating and enhancing curricular designs as well as improving student retention, mental health, and tutoring services.
+As Associate Director for Undergraduate Studies at UT, he is actively involved in updating and enhancing curricular designs as well as improving student retention, mental health, and tutoring services.
 He has worked closely with colleagues in the School of Music, the Haslam College of Business, and the College of Communication & Information to assist in building creative interdisciplinary programs, and he is currently working with administrators at Pellissippi State Community College to build a new articulation agreement in music.
 Since entering administration he has been active in the National Association of Music Executives in State Universities (NAMESU) and National Association of Schools of Music (NASM) organizations.